 Simon Zaleski has served as CVLC's Music Director since 2008, after moving to Durham following receipt of master's degrees in harpsichord, composition, and musicology from the Peabody Conservatory in Baltimore.
 A specialist in Renaissance, Baroque, and Celtic music, he has performed on harpsichord, organ, piano, viola, viola da gamba, and recorder and brings some of this music to CVLC.
 Over the past few years, he has performed with many early music ensembles in Baltimore and at Duke and UNC.
 A rather geeky list of hobbies, perhaps influenced by growing up in the Seattle area, includes history, fishkeeping, Star Trek and other sci-fi, and games of all sorts--and there is always another musical instrument to learn!

 In the sixties, the Lutheran Church in America decided to center a new mission in Southern Durham, just a few miles from the developing Research Triangle Park.
 Worship services began on September 11, 1966 and were initially held in the Parkwood Elementary School.
 The church building, with its prominent baptismal font and 20-foot altar, was dedicated in 1970.
-The first charter was signed by 14 families, but CVLC now provides a church home for more than 100 families.
+The first charter was signed by 14 families.
+Today, we are living out God's Mission on the shoulders of those who started and sustained this congregation over the years.